 Experimental Details

 Devices were fabricated in superstrate configuration using commercially available TEC15M glass substrates (NSG Ltd), which are coated with SnO2:F (FTO) and include a SnO2 buffer layer.
 A 100 nm CdS layer was deposited onto these substrates via RF sputtering with a substrate temperature of 200 °C. CdTe deposition was carried out either by sputtering or by CSS.
 Sputtered CdTe films were deposited at a substrate temperature of 300 °C to a thickness 2.5m.
 CSS grown CdTe was deposited with source and substrate temperatures of 610 °C and 510 °C, respectively.
 This was carried out in a two-step process, with the main deposition occurring under 30 Torr of N2, and a short 30 second step under vacuum to fill voids, resulting in a film thickness of 4 - 5m.
 NaF was deposited at the back surface of the CdTe via thermal evaporation, with film thickness monitored with a calibrated quartz crystal microbalance.
 The film stack then underwent a MgCl2 treatment [22] at 410 °C for 20 min before etching with a dilute nitric-phosphoric acid for 15 s.
 Finally, nine 0.25 cm2 contacts per substrate were formed by evaporating 50 nm Au through a mask.

+Devices reported in this work are comparatively low efficiency, ~8%, compared to current champion devices.
+This is due to the desire to evaluate the influence of NaF on a stable consistent baseline with minimal secondary influences.
+We have used a standard thick CdS layer, resulting in optical loss and have not included copper which will also hinder performance.
+This was done as it was considered the doping influence of copper inclusion would mask the influence of NaF and would further be related to the grain structure.

 Film morphology was examined with using a JEOL JSM-7001F scanning electron microscope (SEM).
 X-ray diffraction (XRD) measurements were taken with a Rigaku SmartLab diffractometer.
 Current density – voltage (JV) measurements were taken with a TS Space solar simulator and Keithley 2400 SMU.
 External quantum efficiency (EQE) was measured with a Bentham PVE300 system calibrated with a Si reference cell.
 Capacitance-voltage (CV) measurements were taken in the dark with a Solartron SI1260 impedance analyzer with an AC perturbation amplitude of 30 mV and frequency of 100 kHz, and varying DC bias between -0.5 and +0.5 V in order to probe the main CdS/CdTe junction and avoid the effects of a non-ohmic back contact.